ceph/ceph/doc/rados/operations/pools.rst

           ruleset must exist.
           For **erasure** pools it is ``erasure-code`` if the ``default`` `erasure code profile`_ is used or ``{pool-name}`` otherwise.
-This ruleset will be created implicitly if it doesn't exist already.
+This ruleset will be created implicitly if it does not exist already.

 ``[erasure-code-profile=profile]``